Dr. Brent Slobodin

 Dr. Slobodin first came to the Yukon in 1979, and eventually settled here with his family in 1988.
 He was a committed family man, Yukon public servant, community activist, heritage advocate, and volunteer.

-He served for many years as President of the Yukon Historical and Museums Association, in which capacity he was instrumental in preserving from destruction such heritage landmarks as the Taylor House (Commissioner’s residence), the Round House, and the buildings on LePage Park.
+He served for many years as President of the Yukon Historical and Museums Association, in which capacity he was instrumental in preserving from destruction such heritage landmarks as the Taylor House (Commissioner’s office), the Round House, and the buildings on LePage Park.
 He served as territorial representative on the national boards of Heritage Canada, Katimavik, as well as the Historic Sites and Monuments Board.

 As a public servant he served in Education as the Assistant Deputy Minister of Advanced Education, and was instrumental in developing the Yukon’s labour market and immigration in the territory.